angelakennefick/web-module-challenge-arrays/README.md

 ### Task 2: MVP

 Find the file `index.js` and complete the tasks until your returns look like the expected returns.
-Do not use any of the forbidden methods!
+Do not use any of the ?_forbidden methods!_?

 ### Task 3: Stretch